mariaSheahata17/mariaSheahata17/README.md

 I enjoy iOS mobile development!📱
 I make it my goal to create software with the user in mind, creating applications with a useable and intuitive user interface experience. 🤩
 I am constantly striving to learn new technologies and look to ways to better myself in this rapidly changing industry.
-- 🌱 I’m currently learning flutter and android mobile development.
+- 🌱 I’m currently learning flutter mobile development.

 ### 📫 How to reach me: https://www.linkedin.com/in/mariashehata/
 #### 👇  I’m currently working on my website!